jpedraza/icd/README.md

 ### Create/update database

-You can use [Pentaho Data-Integration](http://kettle.pentaho.com/) to create/update the database, running the job inside `doc/kettle` (or transformations if you prefer to do it separately).
+to create/update the database, running the job inside `doc/kettle` (or transformations if you prefer to do it separately).

 #### But how do I update the database?